epfl-ada/ada-2023-project-milestone-p2-thedachshunddetectives/README.md

 ## Questions for TAs (optional):
 * Should we average every year or in groups of 3-5 years for average grossing in genres?
 * Same for actors: group for every couple of years or keep 1 year at a time?
+* Discussions about the genre clustering, relevant, incorrect, can be improved?